 November is American Diabetes Month and an opportunity to highlight the condition that now impacts the lives of over 1 in 10 Americans according to the CDC.

 The prevalence of diabetes continues to rise in America and is it likely you or someone living with diabetes.
 Because of this, the National Institute of Diabetes and other organizations use the month of November to raise awareness of the dangers of diabetes.
 It is also a great opportunity to think about what changes you should make in your own life to lower your diabetes risk.

 The Importance of a Diagnosis

 Regular visits to your primary provider can help you stay on top of your health including making it possible to catch an early diagnosis of diabetes.
-Among the 30 million Americans living with diabetes in 2015, the American Diabetes Association (ADA) believes that 7 million are not properly diagnosed.
-They may be living with diabetes, but without proper diagnosis and care they are not receiving proper management of their diabetes.
-In the last five years, the number of individuals living with diabetes has increased by over 4 million.
+Among the 37.3 million Americans living with diabetes in 2022, it is believed 8.5 million have not yet been formally diagnosed.
+They may be living with diabetes, but without proper diagnosis and care they are not managing their diabetes.

 Where are the Numbers Heading?

 While new cases may have slowed in total, diabetes continues to grow in patients under age 20.
 Based on how quickly the rate of young diabetes patients increased from 2002 to 2017, studies have hypothesized that over 500,000 patients under age 20 could be living with diabetes by 2060.